iLib-js/ilib-mono-webos/.changeset/violet-gifts-buy.md

 "ilib-loctool-webos-dist": patch
 ---

+ilib-loctool-webos-c
-Fix the issue where localizable strings are not extracted when the string value is empty ("").
+- Fix the issue where localizable strings are not extracted when the string value is empty ("").